Catalyst Pharmaceuticals Inc. (CPRX) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Catalyst Pharmaceuticals Inc. (CPRX) is $21.65, which is $4.87 above the current market price.
-The public float for CPRX is 97.66M, and currently, short sellers hold a 10.02% ratio of that floaft.
-The average trading volume of CPRX on April 05, 2023 was 2.31M shares.
+The average price point forecasted by analysts for Catalyst Pharmaceuticals Inc. (CPRX) is $21.65, which is $4.39 above the current market price.
+The public float for CPRX is 97.66M, and currently, short sellers hold a 10.02% ratio of that float.
+The average trading volume of CPRX on April 11, 2023 was 2.28M shares.

 CPRX’s Market Performance